10 Cheap Pond Plants (US Natives)

 Its striking blue-violet flowers come alive in the spring, each petal dancing with a blend of yellow and white that’s sure to catch your eye.
 Meanwhile, the narrow green leaves offer a lush backdrop, painting your pond with nature’s elegance.

 Easy to grow?
-You bet.
-Whether your pond graces a frosty northern state or basks in the milder southern sun, the blue flag iris weathers it well, versatile across zones 3 through 9.
-Expect this hardy perennial to return yearly, ready to spruce up your water garden with minimal effort on your part.
+Absolutely.
+Whether your pond sits in a frosty northern state or basks in the southern sun, the Blue Flag Iris handles it well, thriving in zones 3 through 9.
+Expect this hardy perennial to return every year, ready to brighten up your water garden with very little effort on your part.

 4) Lizard’s tail (Saururus cernuus)